 RICHMOND, Va.
-(AP) -- Cigarette maker Philip Morris International Inc., which sells Marlboro and other brands abroad, is expected to report higher profit and revenue when it releases its first-quarter results before the market opens on Thursday.
+(AP) -- Cigarette maker Philip Morris International Inc., which sells Marlboro and other brands abroad, should give investors a sense of how difficult economic conditions and unemployment in many of its markets have impacted cigarette volumes.
+The company is releasing its fourth-quarter and full-year financial results on Thursday before the market opens.

 The events offered the company a sales opportunity because supply disruptions led Japan Tobacco Inc., the world's No. 3 tobacco maker, to stop shipping cigarettes within Japan.

 Philip Morris International also bought Philippines company Fortune Tobacco Co. in February 2010, bolstering its Asian business.